Pennsylvania Election: Regional Race Could Offer Clues About Midterms Voter Turnout

 "I'd ask all of you when you go home tonight, check your retirement accounts," Acosta told the crowd.
 "That is not a theoretical increase, that is real money."

-Meanwhile, the Republican Party machine and billionaire Joe Rickettshave poured millions of their own money into the race, filling local airwaves with ads attacking Conor Lamb.
+Meanwhile, the Republican Party machine and billionaire Joe Ricketts have poured millions of their own money into the race, filling local airwaves with ads attacking Conor Lamb.
 The Saccone camp seems to be banking on this strategy, take all the help he can get from big donors and politicians, and constantly reminding constituents that a vote for Saccone is a vote for President Trump's agenda.

 "A Pennsylvania Democrat"

-Note: A previous version of this story incorrectly stated Trump won Pennsylvania by double digits.
-That has been corrected to say a western Pennsylvania congressional district.